battuAshita/Ad-Blocker/README.md

 # SquadASA_CS200Project

-# 1. Welcome to YouTube Automatic Ad-Skipper
+# 2. YouTube Automatic Ad-Skipper
 Youtube-ad-skipper ia a project aimed at skipping all the skippable youtube ads automatically.
 Works for ads at the beinging and in the middle of videos as well as the pop-up banner ads.
 Does not work for ads that have no skip option.

 # How it Works